 Geographical distance represents a barrier to trade.
 Long distance between two countries causes in higher transportation costs, delay delivery times, and hinder market accessibility.
 The negative coefficient of this variable would suggest that Nepal trade more with its neighboring countries.
-The sign of β_2 coefficient for the product distance is expected to be negative ($\beta_3 < 0$).

 Linder (1961) calculates the absolute difference between the per capita GDP of Nepal and that of its trading partners.
 According to Linder, the sign of this coefficient is expected to be positive when the trade between countries is determined by comparative advantages.
 In such circumstances, countries trade more if their economies differ.
 On the other hand, Linder claims the sign of this coefficient is expected to be negative when trade is determined by product differentiation.
 In those circumstances, countries trade more if their economies are similar.
 Landlocked countries trade less with other countries owing to high transportation costs.
-Therefore, the sign of this coefficient is expected to be negative ($\beta_5 < 0$).
-Last, but not least, as a member of SAARC or WTO, Nepal is expected to trade more with other member states.
-In this regard, the expected sign for these coefficients is positive ($\beta_6 > 0$ and $\beta_7 > 0$).
+Therefore, the sign of this coefficient is expected to be negative.
+Last, but not least, as a member of WTO or SAARC, Nepal is expected to trade more with other member states.
+In this regard, the expected sign for these coefficients is positive.
 In this paper, Linder, landlocked, WTO, and SAARC are incorporated into the basic gravity equation to make the model augmented.
-As prescribed by this model, general hypothesis of this paper is that Nepal trades more with those countries having large economic size, short distance and less economic barriers.